ss-vector/account-control-module/README.md

 # account-control-module
-experimental project for an odoo module to control cash
+Experimental project for an odoo module to control, display products in a different format, and watch the flow of cash from a business